 they had seen it

-all most likely say on first impression, "How could I have not known
+all most likely immediately say on first impression, "How could I have not known

 about this place?"

-The multi vendors -- often with connected shops through the virtual
+vintage shops and more than 100 vendors -- often with connected shops

-maze -- come across as a close-knit community with businesses that
+maze -- the Winsmith Mill Market comes across as a close-knit community with

 bridge the look of an antique store, vintage shop, country